mohitsaxenaknoldus/git-machete/docs/source/cli_help/slide-out.rst

 |                  drop-location-type
 |              add-notification

-And now let's assume that `adjust-reads-prec` and later `block-cancel-order` were merged to develop.
+And now let's assume that :bash:`adjust-reads-prec` and later :bash:`block-cancel-order` were merged to develop.
-After running `git machete slide-out adjust-reads-prec block-cancel-order` the tree will be reduced to:
+After running :bash:`git machete slide-out adjust-reads-prec block-cancel-order` the tree will be reduced to:

 |  develop
 |      change-table
 |          drop-location-type
 |      add-notification

-and `change-table` and `add-notification` will be rebased onto develop (fork point for this rebase is configurable, see `-d` option below).
+and :bash:`change-table` and :bash:`add-notification` will be rebased onto develop (fork point for this rebase is configurable, see :bash:`-d` option below).

 Note: This command doesn't delete any branches from git, just removes them from the tree of branch dependencies.

 Options:
   -d, --down-fork-point=<down-fork-point-commit>    If updating by rebase, specifies the alternative fork point for downstream branches for the operation.
-                                                    `git machete fork-point` overrides for downstream branches are recommended over use of this option.
+                                                    :bash:`git machete fork-point` overrides for downstream branches are recommended over use of this option.
-                                                    See also doc for `--fork-point` option in `git machete help reapply` and `git machete help update`.
+                                                    See also doc for :bash:`--fork-point` option in :bash:`git machete help reapply` and :bash:`git machete help update`.
                                                     Not allowed if updating by merge.

   -M, --merge                                       Update the downstream branch by merge rather than by rebase.

-  -n                                                If updating by rebase, equivalent to `--no-interactive-rebase`.
-If updating by merge, equivalent to `--no-edit-merge`.
+  -n                                                If updating by rebase, equivalent to :bash:`--no-interactive-rebase`.
+If updating by merge, equivalent to :bash:`--no-edit-merge`.

-  --no-edit-merge                                   If updating by merge, skip opening the editor for merge commit message while doing `git merge` (i.e. pass `--no-edit` flag to underlying `git merge`).
+  --no-edit-merge                                   If updating by merge, skip opening the editor for merge commit message while doing :bash:`git merge` (i.e. pass :bash:`--no-edit` flag to underlying :bash:`git merge`).
                                                     Not allowed if updating by rebase.

-  --no-interactive-rebase                           If updating by rebase, run `git rebase` in non-interactive mode (without `-i/--interactive` flag).
+  --no-interactive-rebase                           If updating by rebase, run :bash:`git rebase` in non-interactive mode (without :bash:`-i/--interactive` flag).
                                                     Not allowed if updating by merge.